-This position is further enhanced by a study by the Transport Research Laboratory, the country's leading independent research institution.
+Research into this area has also been conducted by the Transport Research Laboratory (TRL), the country's leading independent research institution.
 Commissioned by the government in 2009 to look at all the evidence - for and against the effectiveness of cycle helmets - this well-respected authority reported that cycle helmets are effective at reducing the risk of skull and brain injuries.

-In July 2014, a subsequent study by the TRL was commissioned to inform the policy decision of mandatory cycle helmets in Jersey on the effectiveness of cycle helmets.
+TRL conducted a subsequent study in 2014, which was commissioned to inform the policy decision of mandatory cycle helmets in Jersey on the effectiveness of cycle helmets.
 The report drew the following conclusions:

 - Legislation requiring the wearing of cycle helmets in Jersey can be expected to have a beneficial effect on the injury rates of those impacted by the legislation, especially in collisions that do not involve motor vehicles.

 - Such legislation seems unlikely to have a major impact on cycling activity in Jersey.

 Both TRL reports, which include detailed information on the research used to reach these conclusions, can be downloaded from the related resources section.

 A review was also published in 2007, which collated evidence from three previously published systematic reviews in the Cochrane Database on cycle helmet research.
 It concluded that research into this area provides overall good evidence that cycle helmets are effective in reducing head and facial injury in the event of a crash (Ivers, 2007).